A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Introduction

 Due to the polynomial type dependence of the equations, the nonlinear right-hand side $f$ retains good continuity properties in the correct spaces and the diffusive term $A$ yields good compactness properties, which make it prone (a priori in the deterministic case) for the application of the Schauder-Tychonoff fixed point theorem~\cite[Theorem 2.A]{zeidler1}, see also \cite{granas}.

 \begin{theorem}[Schauder-Tychonoff fixed point theorem] Consider a Banach space $\mathbb{X}$ and let $K\subset \mathbb{X}$ be a nonempty closed convex subset.
-If $\Upsilon: K \to K$ is continuous with a compact image, then $\Upsilon$ has a fixed point. \end{theorem}
+If $\Upsilon: K \to K$ is continuous with a pre-compact image set, then the operator $\Upsilon$ has a fixed point. \end{theorem}

-While there are man different kinds of stochastically strong solutions, such as classical solutions \cite{DPR04}, mild solutions \cite{Wa86}, Dirichlet solutions \cite{AR91}, variational solutions \cite{DPR04}, or solutions via rough paths and regularity structure \cite{Ha14} constructed on a given probability space, stochastically weak solutions introduced in \cite{Vio76} only reflect the statistics (laws) of the respective processes as solutions of a respective martingale problem, see \cite{Me88b}.
+While there are {many} different kinds of stochastically strong solutions, such as classical solutions \cite{DPR04}, mild solutions \cite{Wa86}, Dirichlet solutions \cite{AR91}, variational solutions \cite{DPR04}, or solutions via rough paths and regularity structures \cite{Ha14} constructed on a given probability space, stochastically weak solutions introduced in \cite{Vio76} only reflect the statistics (laws) of the respective processes as solutions of a respective martingale problem, see \cite{Me88b}.
 We refer to the exhaustive and recent review of the literature on reaction diffusion equations with unbounded nonlinearity driven by Gaussian and L\'evy noise in \cite[on p.132-133]{reacdiff}.
 The references there are \cite{BG99, zmtypep, BHZ13, Brz+Haus_2009, BZ10, Ce03, CR04, DaPrZa, DPR04, DHI11, DHI13, DX07, DX09, FS13, GG94, Erika05, Erika07, HG13, JPW10, LR10, roecknerwei, MR06, MR10, My02, Peszat95, Peszat_Z_2007, RZ07, TW03, TW06}.
-A review of the exiting literature yields, that apart from \cite{jonas} and \cite{EAkash22} the existence is shown by finite dimensional approximations and compactness arguments with in comparison with the martingale representation theorem by \cite{dettweiler}, and strong solutions by the Banach fixed point theorem, Dirichlet forms, or other means, but not the Schauder-Tychonoff theorem except for two special cases in \cite{jonas, EAkash22}.
+A review of the exiting literature yields, that apart from the recent manuscripts \cite{EAkash22} and \cite{jonas} the existence is shown by finite dimensional approximations and compactness arguments with in comparison with the martingale representation theorem by \cite{dettweiler}, and strong solutions by the Banach fixed point theorem, Dirichlet forms, or other means, but not the Schauder-Tychonoff fixed point theorem.